wujingchao/MultiCardMenu/README.md

 # MultiCardMenu
- A card menu that can open and close with animation on android.It base on nineoldandroid ,thank about it.
+ A multicard menu that can open and close with animation on android.It base on [nineoldandroid] [1] ,thank about it.

 ## Demo

    <img src="./multi_card_menu_demo_static.png"  width="401" heigit="638" alt="Screenshot"/>